 The game is a simple one.
 How I set up the Metaphor Game: Give students 3 slips of paper.Review what a NOUN is.
-How I use the Metaphor Game: No matter the age, our students don’t need us to define similes or metaphors (or even synecdoche or metonymy).
 Describe That Face: An Interactive Writing Game.
 ReadWriteThink couldn't publish all of this great content without literacy experts to write and review for us.

 Grammar.
 Punctuation Rules.
 Commas and periods are the most frequently used punctuation marks.